espnet/espnet/README.md

 <details><summary>ESPnet2</summary><div>

-You can listen to the generated samples in the following url.
+You can listen to the generated samples in the following URL.
 - [ESPnet2 TTS generated samples](https://drive.google.com/drive/folders/1H3fnlBbWMEkQUfrHqosKN_ZX_WjO29ma?usp=sharing)

 > Note that in the generation we use Griffin-Lim (`wav/`) and [Parallel WaveGAN](https://github.com/kan-bayashi/ParallelWaveGAN) (`wav_pwg/`).